tytydraco/yessleep/out/Everyone_I_Look_at_is_Already_Staring_at_Me.md

 The front door in sight, I lunged forward as my overshirt was wrenched behind me.
 I pulled out of it, the force of doing so sending me face first into the glass door as it opened.
 Pain painted my sense of the world, a ringing in my ears coupled with a haze-like vertigo.
 I shoved the door open with all my strength and stumbled out into the open air, the crowd behind beginning to move forward slowly.

 Breaking back into a sprint, my pursuers followed one by one out of the door, shambling and shoving against one another.
 Ahead, those I had passed on my way previously were now standing, faces still trained on me.
-Indefinite and instinct voices raised from them as they joined the chase.
+Indefinite and indistinct voices raised from them as they joined the chase.
 I turned for just a moment to see a now-horde picking up their pace amidst shouting and intense, wide-eyed staring.
 Towards the front of the group, a solitary man ran pushing a stroller, which rippled and bounced violently against the street beneath.

 My chest was heaving, my breath hot and quick as the view of my car finally, mercifully, came into sight.
 I clicked the key fob’s auto start function, and desperately hoped I would wake up to find this all a nightmare once I reached the driver’s seat.
 I stopped sharply, opening the door as the voices rose behind me, getting close, dangerously close.
 I threw myself into the driver’s seat, a single arm reaching for me as I did so.
 A large, shirtless man I didn’t recognize in athletic shorts, who breathed a deep inhale through his nose as he reached for me, a tense look in his eye like the stalking gaze of a wild animal.